-You want to fix the problem you talk about in your story.

-You need to make sure the person you're talking to knows that.
+You want to fix the problem you talk about in your story, so you need to make sure the person you're talking to knows that.
 Be sure to tell them how you think the problem should get fixed.

 Think about the order your story should go in.
 Most stories have around the same order:

-Start with your name and where you live.

-Say what problem or policy you want to talk about.
+Start with your name and where you live, then say what problem or policy you want to talk about.
 Talk about why that problem or policy matters to you.

-Show how that problem or policy affects your life.

-Use an example from your life.

-Talk about how this problem or policy affects other people.
+Show how that problem or policy affects your life, and use an example from your life.
+You should also talk about how this problem or policy affects other people, and give examples here, too.

-You can use examples here, too!

-Talk about the ways the problem can be fixed.

-Or, say or what you want to happen to the policy.

-Ask a question about how the problem will get fixed.

-Talk about how you'd like the problem to get fixed.

-Or, ask a question about what will happen with the policy.
+After that, ask a question about how the problem will get fixed.
+You can talk about how you'd like the problem to get fixed, or ask a question about what will happen with the policy.

-Now you know what should go in your story!

-You know what order your story should go in.
+Now you know what should go in your story, and what order your story should go in.

 Now, work on making your story easy to remember.

-Think about why what you have to say is important.

-Think about how you can say it to make people pay attention.
+Think about why what you have to say is important, and how you can say it to make people pay attention.

-Here are some things to think about:

-Is my story short enough that people will listen to it all?

-Does my story have enough details so that people will remember it?

-Is my story about me or someone I care about?

-Will people remember me when they think about a problem or policy?

-Does my story show that a problem or policy affects lots of people?

-Do people know that it is a big problem?
+- · Here are some things to think about: - Is my story short enough that people will listen to it all? - Does my story have enough details so that people will remember it? - Is my story about me or someone I care about? - Will people remember me when they think about a problem or policy? - Does my story show that a problem or policy affects lots of people? - Do people know that it is a big problem?